SynfiniDLT/daml-tokenization-toolkit/operations/README.md

 | ACCESS_TOKEN_CLIENT_SECRET | OAuth client secret (required if `LEDGER_AUTH_ENABLED` is `true`) | N/A |
 | ACCESS_TOKEN_AUDIENCE | OAuth audience (required if `LEDGER_AUTH_ENABLED` is `true`) | N/A |

+Note: only `LEDGER_HOST` and `LEDGER_PORT` are mandatory, but you will most likely need to use the other variables.

 If authentication is enabled using the above variables, then the access tokens are cached by saving them to file(s) under the `.dops` directory.
 The file name is based on the client ID.
 If you switch between different client IDs then multiple files will be created. `dops` will automatically fetch a fresh token if the cached token is about to expire.